isomorphic-software/smartclient-docs/classes/MultiSortPanel.md

 *Inherits from:* [Layout](Layout.md#class-layout)

 ### Description
-A widget that allows the user to set up complex sorting arrangements by defining a group of [SortSpecifier](../reference_2.md#object-sortspecifier)s.
+A widget that allows the user to set up complex sorting arrangements by defining a group of [SortSpecifier](../reference.md#object-sortspecifier)s.

-Each [SortSpecifier](../reference_2.md#object-sortspecifier) applies to a single property and direction - so, for instance, in a grid with two columns, `year` and `monthNumber`, you could sort first by `year` in descending order and then by `monthNumber` in ascending order.
+Each [SortSpecifier](../reference.md#object-sortspecifier) applies to a single property and direction - so, for instance, in a grid with two columns, `year` and `monthNumber`, you could sort first by `year` in descending order and then by `monthNumber` in ascending order.
 This would producing a grid sorted by year from largest (most recent) to smallest (least recent) and, within each year, by monthNumber from smallest (January) to largest (December).

+---
+## Attr: MultiSortPanel.deleteLevelButton

+### Description
+Automatically generated [IButton](../reference.md#class-ibutton) providing a mechanism for deleting levels from the sort configuration.

+This component is an [AutoChild](../reference.md#type-autochild) and as such may be customized via `multiSortPanel.deleteLevelButtonProperties` and `multiSortPanel.deleteLevelButtonDefaults`.

+**Flags**: RA

+---
+## Attr: MultiSortPanel.descendingTitle

+### Description
+The title-text to appear in the "direction" field's SelectItem for a "descending" sort

+### Groups

+- i18nMessages

+**Flags**: IR

 ---
 ## Attr: MultiSortPanel.otherSortLevelTitle